 St Andrews is a place of pilgrimage for golfers from all over the world, and this is reflected in the golf and souvenir shops in the town, and in the quality and range of accommodation on offer.
 St Andrews is also the home of the excellent British Golfing Museum.

 Also essential to any understanding of St Andrews and its development is some understanding of the role of the church in Scotland.
 The extensive ruins of St Andrews Cathedral once the largest cathedral in Scotland, lie immediately to the east of the centre of the town, overlooking the harbour.
-Along with St Andrews Castle, which housed the bishops, this reflect St Andrews' leading role in the church in Scotland for five hundred years until 1559.
+Along with St Andrews Castle, which housed the bishops, this reflects St Andrews' leading role in the church in Scotland for five hundred years.
 The Reformation swept that all away and led to the steady decline of the town over the following three hundred years.

 Things started to look up once more in 1842, with the appointment of Hugh Playfair as Provost.
 He caused the medieval streets to be widened, the university to be expanded, and he undertook major improvements to the harbour.
 Much of the look and feel of today's St Andrews dates back to this period.